2026 Ballot Initiative

 Skyrocketing Evictions?

-Prop I has raised over $500 million since then—but without a binding mandate, that money has not always stayed dedicated to housing.
-The Affordable Housing Guarantee Act would legally require Prop I revenue to fund affordable housing production and preservation, social housing, and tenant stability programs.
+2020's Prop I has raised over $500 million since then—but without a binding mandate, that money has not always stayed dedicated to housing.
+This year's Prop I, the Affordable Housing Guarantee Act, would legally require that revenue to fund affordable housing production and preservation, social housing, and tenant stability programs.

 Take action